-Course Description: Microeconomics is an overview course that covers how households (consumers), firms (producers), and governments interact in competitive and other markets to set prices, and determine what and how much is produced.
+Course Description: Microeconomics for Business is an overview course that covers how microeconomics impacts business operations and the strategic management of the organization.
+Households (consumers), firms (producers), and governments are examined to assess how they interact in competitive and other markets to set prices, and determine what and how much is produced.
 Key concepts introduced include the role of scarcity and choice, incentives and competition, and the law of supply and demand.